warren/perdicis-notes/content/Reflections on Burning Man 2024.md

 _In this photo: the Mayan Warrior, a huge art car with a stupidly powerful laser_

 ![[PXL_20240901_045659179.MP.jpg]]
-_Stupidly powerful.
+_... stupidly powerful.
 At nighttime you can spot this laser from literally anywhere on playa_

 OK I'm getting bored of writing and this article is getting insanely long.
 I'll be more brief from here on out.

 After the man burns, people strip naked and run around the embers.
-That's cool.
+That's cool and fun.

-Almost immediately after the man was reduced to embers, a dust storm rolled in, mixing with the soot and trashing visibility conditions.
+Almost immediately after the man was reduced to embers, a dust storm rolled in, mixing with the soot and totally trashing our visibility.
 I double-masked up and explored with Catmandu.

 ![[PXL_20240901_063708112.MP.jpg]]